infracost/actions/setup/README.md

 The action supports the following inputs:

 - `api-key`: Required.
 Your Infracost API key.
-It can be retrieved by running `infracost configure get api_key`.
-If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
+You can get a free API key or retrieve your existing one from [Infracost Cloud](https://dashboard.infracost.io) > Org Settings.

 - `version`: Optional, defaults to `0.10.x`.
 [SemVer ranges](https://www.npmjs.com/package/semver#ranges) are supported, so instead of a [full version](https://github.com/infracost/infracost/releases) string, you can use `0.10.x`.
 This enables you to automatically get the latest backward compatible changes in the 0.10 release (e.g. new resources or bug fixes).

 - `currency`: Optional.
 Convert output from USD to your preferred [ISO 4217 currency](https://en.wikipedia.org/wiki/ISO_4217#Active_codes), e.g. EUR, BRL or INR.

 - `pricing-api-endpoint`: Optional.
 For [self-hosted](https://www.infracost.io/docs/cloud_pricing_api/self_hosted) users, endpoint of the Cloud Pricing API, e.g. https://cloud-pricing-api.

-- `enable-dashboard`: Optional, defaults to `false`.
-Enables [Infracost dashboard features](https://www.infracost.io/docs/features/share_links), not supported for self-hosted Cloud Pricing API.

 ## Outputs